rochabr/AzureMapsEnrichAndVisualize/README.md

 3. Clone [this repository](TODO: add link to repository) containing the source code for both functions and the Azure Maps handler.

-#### Enable SQL bindings
+#### Build and configure the connections to the SQL Server

-Now, let's enable SQL bindings on the function app.
+To create our connection we need to enable SQL bindings on the function app as follows:

 1. Install the extension: